WorldsOrg/worldsbase/README.md

 ## Step 5: Hashicorp Vault Setup

 Worldsbase comes with an option for Hashicorp Vault integration.
 If you do not want to use a Vault, set USING_VAULT=false.
-If you would like to use Worldsbase's Hashicorp Vault endpoints, you need to have the following env variables set:
+If you would like to use Worldsbase's Hashicorp Vault endpoints, you need to have the following **server** env variables set:

 ```env
 USING_VAULT=true